-From Our “Ask a Question” mailbag: What are the Reasons to Use a Corporate Trustee.
+From Our “Ask a Question” Mailbag: Corporate Trustee

 “I am forming a trust for my minor children.
 I could use my brother as Trustee or choose a Corporate Trustee.
 What are the reasons to use a Corporate Trustee rather than my brother?”